MicrosoftDocs/power-automate-docs/flow-docs/sequential-modern-approvals.md

 ## Prerequisites
 [!INCLUDE [prerequisites-for-modern-approvals](includes/prerequisites-for-modern-approvals.md)]

-The SharePoint Online list that you create must include the following columns:
+For the purposes of this walkthrough, the SharePoint Online list that you create must include the following columns:

    ![SharePoint list columns](./media/sequential-modern-approvals/sharepoint-columns.png)